Ajapaik/ajapaik-analytics/README.md

 ## Ajapaik Analytics
-This is the open-sourced Django project code for accessing to [ajapaik.ee](https://ajapaik.ee/) crowdsourced database
+This is example code for accessing to [ajapaik.ee](https://ajapaik.ee/) crowdsourced database mirror using analytics server.

 ## Access rights
 For database access & portforwarding etc you need user/password.
 Ask Zache or Vahur from [Ajapaik slack](http://bit.ly/join-Ajapaik-Slack) for creation.